probmods/chapters/inference-about-inference.md

 Compare the inferences that result if Sally presses the button twice to those if she only presses the button once.
 Why can we draw much stronger inferences about the machine when Sally chooses to press the button twice?
 When Sally does press the button twice, she could have done the "easier" (or rather, a priori more likely) action of pressing the button just once.
 Since she doesn't, a single press must have been unlikely to result in a cookie.
 This is an example of the *principle of efficiency*&mdash;all other things being equal, an agent will take the actions that require least effort (and hence, when an agent expends more effort all other things must not be equal).
 Indeed, this example shows that the principle of efficiency emerges from inference about inference via the Bayesian Occam's razor.
 Sally has an infinite space of possible actions.
 Because these actions are constructed by a recursive generative process, simpler actions are a priori more likely.

 In these examples we have seen two important assumptions combining to allow us to infer something about the world from the indirect evidence of an agents actions.
 The first assumption is the principle of rational action, the second is an assumption of *knowledgeability*&mdash;we assumed that Sally knows how the machine works, though we don't.
 Thus inference about inference, can be a powerful way to learn what others already know, by observing their actions.
-(This example was inspired by Goodman, Baker, Tenenbaum, 2009.)
+(This example was inspired by @Goodman:2009uy)

 ### Joint inference about beliefs and desires